FMMGroupVa/FMMECG3D/README.md

 # 3D FMM<sub>ecg</sub>

-This repository provides a collection of functions, in the programming language R, to analyze multi-lead electrocardiogram (ECG) signals using the 3D FMM<sub>ecg</sub> model [1].
+This repository provides a collection of functions to analyze multi-lead electrocardiogram (ECG) signals using the 3D FMM<sub>ecg</sub> model [1].
+The code is developed in the programming language R and requires of the R package FMM [2,3].

 ## Overview

 The 3D FMM<sub>ecg</sub> model is built under the general assumption that the electric field of the heart is a 3-dimensional process and that the 12-lead ECG signals are the projections of that process in different directions.
-On the one hand, the 3D FMM<sub>ecg</sub> model characerizes the morphology of the five fundamental waves, $P$, $Q$, $R$, $S$ and $T$, of ECG signals in terms of FMM parameters: $A$ (amplitude), $\alpha$ (location), $\beta$ (skewness or upward/downward peak direction) and $\omega$ (kurtosis or broadness) [2].
+On the one hand, the 3D FMM<sub>ecg</sub> model characerizes the morphology of the five fundamental waves, $P$, $Q$, $R$, $S$ and $T$, of ECG signals in terms of FMM parameters: $A$ (amplitude), $\alpha$ (location), $\beta$ (skewness or upward/downward peak direction) and $\omega$ (kurtosis or broadness) [4].
 Indeed, there are a set of FMM parameters that are common to all the leads representing the electric field, and others that are lead-specific, representing how the signal is observed in that given direction.
 On the other hand, the 3D FMM<sub>ecg</sub> model accurately reproduces realistic 12-lead ECG signals from healthy or pathological hearts.
 Moderover, the 3D FMM<sub>ecg</sub> model is especially useful for the automatic diagnosis of cardiovascular diseases, patient follow-up, or decision-making on new therapies.

 ## How to use
+An algorithm is
+designed to analyze 12-lead ECG fragments of any length.
+In the preprocessing stage, the signal is divided beat by beat.
+Then, for each beat, parameter estimates are derived.
+The output of the algorithm provides, for each wave, the series of parameter values, corresponding to consecutive beats, which can be summarized to get average patterns as well as the changes in the patterns over time
+### Preprocessing

+3D FMM<sub>ecg</sub> code incorporates a standard preprocessing for single or multi-lead ECG data including baseline correction, QRS detection and ECG segmentation,  see [1] for details.

-Users must load functions to preprocess ECG data and fit the 3D FMM<sub>ecg</sub> model.
+Users must load functions to preprocess ECG data and run `givePreprocessing_app` function.

+#### `givePreprocessing_app` function arguments

+* dataIn: double matrix of 12 columns with raw ECG data across leads.
+Lead names must be provided as header.
+NAs are used for an unavailable leads.
+* freqHz: integer indicating indicating the sampling rate in Hertz (Hz).

+This function returns the preprocessed data and a matrix containg data segmentation in single hearthbeats and provide QRS annotations.

+### 3D FMM<sub>ecg</sub> Model Fitting

 ```
 path <- getwd() # Any desired path
 source(paste0(path, "/runPreprocessing_v4.1.R")) # Data preprocessing
 source(paste0(path, "/FMM_ECG3D_Codes/auxMultiFMM_ECG.R")) # Data analysis
 ```
-Preprocessing functions return preprocessed data, data segmentation in single hearthbeats and provide QRS annotations.

 ### Fitting example